fabiogoro/qbh/README.md

+## Introduction

+This github was created to make reproducible the experiments from the research on query-by-humming that led to the work "Strategies for Matching in Query-by-Humming".
+Throughout the work, 3 approaches are presented, and there are codes, results and tutorials for each of them in this repository.

+The first approach evaluated the recall and MRR from Soundhound for QBH, the results can be seen in [this file](../blob/master/soundhound.xlsx).

+The second approach used a condensed representation, abstracting and discarding most of the information from the hummed record, balancing what was necessary to find target results, mostly pitch information or rhythm information from the record.
+This approach is under the name of `pitch` in the folders `code` and `notebooks`.

+The third and last approach followed query against query strategy, which means that a query is compared to a dataset of previously classified queries.
+The name of the folder for this approach is `qxq`, and can also be seen in `code` and `notebooks`.

+The folder `code` contains full code for reproducing the experiments.
+There are instructions bellow for building and running they using Docker.

+The folder `notebooks` contains tutorials for following step-by-step the methodology of the experiment.
+The tutorials can be read directly from github, but they also can be run inside the docker.

 ## Installing dependencies

 This project requires Docker, pip and docker-compose.
 One could install it in linux by running the following: